 The Jefferson County Historic Landmarks Commission consists of five appointed members.
 These commissioners have expertise and knowledge in the areas of architecture, historic architecture, archaeology, historic preservation, and local history.
 The JCHLC is charged with aiding the county government and its citizens in the protection and preservation of our local historic resources.
-The JCHLC meets at 7:00pm on the third Wednesday of every month.
-Meetings are usually held in the Jefferson County Commission room in the basement of the Charles Town Library.
+The JCHLC meets at 7:00pm on the second Wednesday of every month.
+Meetings are held in the Jefferson County Commission room in the basement of the Charles Town Library.

 The Jefferson County Historic Landmarks Commissioners are: